MLB Appoints 1st Black Umpire Crew Chief

 Kerwin Danley became the first African American umpire crew chief in Major League Baseball when a series of promotions, additions and retirements were announced Thursday.

+The timing of the promotion was extra special to Danley because it came during Black History Month.

+“I’ve gotten a lot of phone calls and texts on that.
+People have noticed,” he said.

-The moves included Alfonso Marquez being elevated to the second Hispanic crew chief in MLB history.
+Other moves included Alfonso Marquez being elevated to the first Hispanic crew chief born outside the United States, and second overall in MLB history.

 Crew chiefs Jeff Kellogg, Dana DeMuth, Gary Cederstrom and Mike Everitt have retired.
 Kellogg and Everitt will move into jobs as MLB umpire supervisors.